pocl/pocl/doc/sphinx/source/hsa_status.rst

 PHSA
 ----
 This project (Portable HSA, https://github.com/HSAFoundation/phsa) aims to support generic CPUs as HSA devices.
 Aims to support all CPUs which have a gcc backend.
-Pocl will support this runtime as backend for its HSA driver.
+Pocl supports this runtime as backend for its HSA driver.
-Currently (early 2016) this is still a work in progress.

 Caveats/Bugs/missing features
 =============================